janberner/AuditingTutorial/README.md

 ```
 cleos create account eosio fleet <public_key>
 ```
 The account is also called *fleet*, like the entry in the source management table, and later uses the action *addvps* of the vehiclestate smart contract, to add kvps.
-The keys are defined in a path like notation, an example for a key cloud look like this `ecu/gateway/sw_version:`.
+The keys are defined in a path like notation, an example for a key could look like this `ecu/gateway/sw_version:`.
 For now, we leave the local blockchain running and not add any kvps.

 The other smart contract used in this tutorial is called *notarCrednce*.
 Is simply takes a blockID and a timestamp as inputs and stores them in a table.
 This contract is deployed on a public blockchain, we see its usage in the next section.